tj-mc/tilde/CONTRIBUTING.md

 ## License

-By contributing to Tails, you agree that your contributions will be licensed under the same MIT license that covers the project.
+By contributing to Tilde, you agree that your contributions will be licensed under the same MIT license that covers the project.

 ---

-Thank you for helping make Tails better! 🐈‍⬛
+Thank you for helping make Tilde better! 🐈‍⬛